robertmitchellv/py-in-the-world/README.md

 # Py-in-the-World

 Clone of the simple Minecraft-inspired demo written in Python and Pyglet by fogleman.
-Name comes from the Heideggerian term _In-der-Welt-sein_, or, 'Being-in-the-world', which seems to world nicely with a game that can only simulate being in a world where you can only build or destruct!
+Name comes from the Heideggerian term _In-der-Welt-sein_, or, 'Being-in-the-world', which seems to work nicely with a game that can only simulate being in a world where you can only build or destruct!
 I hope to change textures, and build my only minecraft/sim city/lego throwback while learning a ton along the way.